yairm210/Unciv/docs/Modders/uniques.md

 	Example: "Can transform to [Musketman]"

 	Applicable to: Unit

-??? example  "Heal this unit by [amount] HP"
-	Example: "Heal this unit by [3] HP"

-	Applicable to: Unit

-??? example  "This Unit gains [amount] XP"
-	Example: "This Unit gains [3] XP"

-	Applicable to: Unit, Ruins

 ## Promotion uniques
 ??? example  "Doing so will consume this opportunity to choose a Promotion"